ro-the-creator/M2-Final-Project--NYC-Stakeholders/README.md

 Within the scope of the project, our stakeholders, the Department of Health and Mental Hygiene (DOHMH), have asked us to provide insights on the following questions:
 </p>

-1. What ZIP codes have the highest emergency department visits to hospital admissions ratio?
+1. Which boroughs had the highest rate of hospitalizations?
    - Specifically, regarding symptoms of influenza-like or pneumonia illnesses.

-2. Which of these areas needs the most financial support?
+2. Which of these boroughs needs the most financial support?
    - Where should the DOHMH give more funding?
 Where should they give less?

 <p align='center'>